carlos-ortiz03/Weather_Dash/README.md

-# Web Development Project 5 - Weather Dash
+# Web Development Project 6 - Weather Dash

 Submitted by: Carlos Ortiz

-This web app: It gives the weather forecast for the upcoming 14 days as well as it gives statistics about the current weather.
+This web app: Gives you more information and infographics on data observed

-Time spent: 8 hours spent in total
+Time spent: 10 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [ ] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] City
-  - [x] Current Temperature
-  - [x] Weather Conditions
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: